joudbitar/ai-clinic-assistant/docs/MVP_SCOPE.md

 ## 🎯 Goal

-Build a private, AI-powered clinical assistant for Dr. [Dad's Name] that:
+Build a private, AI-powered clinical assistant for Dr. Nizar Bitar that:

 - Organizes all patient records in one place.
 - Auto-transcribes and summarizes consultations.